Question 11.1: Classify the following as primary, secondary and tertiary alcohols:

 This reaction is known as the Reimer-Tiemann reaction.

 The intermediate is hydrolyzed in the presence of alkalis to produce salicylaldehyde.

 (iii) Williamson ether synthesis:

 Williamson ether synthesis is a laboratory method to prepare symmetrical and unsymmetrical ethers by allowing alkyl halides to react with sodium alkoxides.

-This reaction involves SN2 attack of the alkoxide ion on the alkyl halide.
-Better results are obtained in case of primary alkyl halides.
+This reaction involves an SN2 attack of the alkoxide ion on the alkyl halide.
+Better results are obtained in the case of primary alkyl halides.

 If the alkyl halide is secondary or tertiary, then elimination competes over substitution.

 (iv) Unsymmetrical ether: